Universal-Team/db/docs/_ds/a8ds.md

 systems:
 - DS
 title: A8DS
-update_notes: '<p dir="auto">V3.8a : 12-Jan-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V3.9 : 13-Jan-2025 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Optimization of CPU core for a 3% speedup across the board.</li>

-  <li>New Star Raiders keypad overlay integrated into the emulator.</li>

-  <li>Minor tweaks, fixes and cleanup as time permitted.</li>

-  <li>Version 3.8a optimizes the sound core a bit to improve scratchy sounds.</li>
+  <li>Altirra OS updated to 3.41 (Altirra BASIC still at 1.58)</li>

+  <li>Touch-up on the keyboard graphics to make the smaller font bolder / more readable
+  on DS screen</li>

+  <li>Fixed one Acid800 test - we now comply with the JMP indirect bug on the 6502.</li>

+  <li>PIA emulation improvements to match latest Atari800 core.</li>

   </ul>'
-updated: '2024-01-12T23:24:13Z'
+updated: '2025-01-13T15:12:23Z'
-version: 3.8a
+version: '3.9'
-version_title: Version 3.8a
+version_title: Version 3.9
 ---